France's Macron announces water saving plan, says protests will not stop reforms | Headlines

 French President Emmanuel Macron sought to rally citizens around a plan to save water on Thursday and stressed that protests will not stop reforms, in a nod to both climate change and an unpopular pension bill.

-The water-saving plan includes 50 measures, such as fixing leaking pipes, adapting the way farmers and the nuclear industry use water and making water more expensive for those who use a lot.
-"In the face of change, there are necessarily constraints, we must explain them, share them and making each and every one aware of their responsibilities," Macron said.
+The water-saving plan includes 50 measures, such as fixing leaking pipes, adapting the way farmers and the nuclear industry use water and making water more expensive for those who use it in excess of basic needs.
+"In the face of change, there are necessarily constraints, we must explain them, share them and make each and every one aware of their responsibilities," Macron said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)